paahaad/dbc-launchpad/README.md

 # Meteora Invent

-A toolkit consisting of everything you need to invent innovative token launches.
-Powered by **Meteora**, the most secure, sustainable and composable liquidity layer on Solana.
+A toolkit consisting of everything you need to invent innovative token launches on Meteora.

+---

+### Meet Metsumi, Your Launch Assistant
+*Your intelligent companion for seamless token launches*

 ![Metsumi](/assets/mascot/metsumi-banner.png)

+---

 ## 🏗️ Structure